-Section 8.2 We will tell you in advance when your coverage will be ending
+Section 8.2 We will tell you in advance when your coverage will be ending We will tell you ill advance when your coverage will be change

 "Notice of Medicare Non-Coverage."
 It tells you how you can request a "fast-track appeal."
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.